dgkf/DataFramesMeta.jl/EXPERIMENTS.md

 ## Motivation

-`DataFramesMeta` provides a wonderful interface for data manipulation that adopts a data transformation syntax to a pipeable syntactic shorthand for columnwise manipulations.
+`DataFramesMeta` provides a wonderful interface for data manipulation that adapts a data transformation syntax to a pipeable syntactic shorthand for columnwise manipulations.

 There are a few key areas where experiments have led to potentially productive